National Asthma Forum: Thursday, June 17 and Friday, June 18, 2010

 Organizing Your Community Asthma Control System—Establishing Your Game Plan

-Building from the previous two sessions, back-to-back break-in sessions will prepare you to deliver and evaluate environmental interventions.
-Hear how leading programs are effectively implementing environmental interventions in home, school and clinical settings.
-Gain access to diverse leaders including health care providers and insurers, healthy homes programs, asthma coalitions, school-based programs, state health departments, CDC, and EPA as you:
+Building from the previous two sessions, back-to-back break-in sessions prepared participants to deliver and evaluate environmental interventions and hear how leading programs effectively implement environmental interventions in home, school, and clinical settings.
+Participants:

-• Explore strategies you can apply to move forward on your action plan for building, scaling-up and sustaining environmental interventions as part of a comprehensive asthma control program
+- Explored strategies to move forward on action plans for building, scaling up, and sustaining environmental interventions as part of a comprehensive asthma control program.

-• Focus on evaluation of intervention strategies and learn about tools and methods for integrating evaluation practice into your program design.
+- Focused on evaluation of intervention strategies and learned about tools and methods for integrating evaluation practice into program design.

 Clinical Settings: